 For so many couples, mediation is the most efficient and positive way to go through the difficult process of divorce.
 We have heard those terrible stories of friends and relatives who hired separate divorce attorneys and battled it out in court.
-The time and expense of divorce litigation is usually astronomical and so painful for the children and the parties.
+The time and expense of divorce litigation are usually astronomical and so painful for the children and the parties involved.
 A divorce played out in court can literally go on for years and put both parties in severe debt.
 Mediation can be the exact opposite – quick and inexpensive.
 Once a couple decides to divorce, they undoubtedly want to resolve the matter as quickly and easily as possible so that they can move forward with their own lives and so that the transition process for their children goes as smoothly as possible.
 Mediation is the ideal vehicle.

 It is important to note that mediation works for couples where they disagree on complex issues.
 There is a common misconception that mediation only works in amicable divorces.
 This simply is not true.
-In most instances, if the parties both want to mediate, a skilled mediator can assist them in breaking down the issues, determining each of their true needs and finding a resolution acceptable to both parties.
+In most instances, if both parties want to mediate, a skilled mediator can assist them in breaking down the issues, determining each of their true needs and finding a resolution acceptable to both parties.

 When children are involved, mediation is consistently the better alternative for their mental health and well-being.
 Studies have found that it is not the divorce itself that causes great damage to the children, but rather the animosity that stems from the divorce process.
-A drawn out adversarial process in court is filled with animosity that directly impacts the children.
+A drawn-out adversarial process in court is filled with animosity that directly impacts the children.
 Because mediation is done quickly and cooperatively with the guidance of an impartial expert, damage to the children’s mental well-being can be avoided or at the very least severely lessened when compared to the adversarial process.
-Many divorced couples who have been through the courts often recount that things started out fairly calm and easy but grew out of control as they moved through the adversarial process – it is the nature of the adversarial process which breeds this adversarial attitude both inside and outside the courtroom.
+Many divorced couples who have been through the courts often recount that things started out fairly calm and easy but grew out of control as they moved through the adversarial process – it is the nature of the adversarial process that breeds this adversarial attitude both inside and outside of the courtroom.

 As children grow their needs and schedules change dramatically.
-In a court decided divorce, when the parties need to adjust decisions regarding the children, each party again needs to pay their divorce lawyer and seek the court’s involvement.
+In a court-decided divorce, when the parties need to adjust decisions regarding the children, each party again needs to pay their divorce lawyer and seek the court’s involvement.
 In mediation, the parties simply return to the mediator for a session or two and revise the original agreement.
 This holds true for any changes that the parties want to make to their initial agreement as their lives change, which they certainly always do.